siberianfox/g2wiki/Digital-IO.md

 ...
 {diN:n}

-{d1:n}   Uber-group of all digital input groups
+{di:n}   Uber-group of all digital input groups
 </pre>

 Digital inputs have these attributes (using di1 as an example)